 In 2001, Olivier earned his designation as Commercial Real Estate specialist: CCIM (see ccim.com) – a testimony to his experience, track-record and knowledge in the field of commercial real estate.

 The drastic downturn in the Forgotten Coast real estate sales did force Anchor Realty & Mortgage Co. to downsize, going from eleven to three offices.
 Many Realtors had to find other jobs and eventually left the profession.
 Olivier was left with a small core of experienced veterans, whose loyalty to his leadership was only matched by their in-depth understanding of the market.

 In 2010, it became obvious that a new business concept was needed.
 Real estate, like the rest of the world, had changed.
 In the 1980s, when Olivier started in the profession, sales contracts were just a few words jotted on a letter-size page; they have morphed with time to twelve legal size pages!
 When Olivier started, there was no Multiple Listing Service on the island; now, the listing inventory is available online for everyone to see.
 The number and size of offices is no longer a determining factor, but rather the ability to provide quick and professional service in the medium chosen by clients: internet, email, telephone or in-person.
 “Brick-and-mortar” actually weighs the company’s expenses with no direct benefits to the public or the company.
-Outdated business models are still very present in the market place, but the new reality brought about a fresh mode of thinking as the broker of Anchor Realty of St. George Island, Inc.: only one “traditional” office on St. George Island provides conference and meeting facilities… The rest is done online.
+Outdated business models are still very present in the market place, but the new reality brought about a fresh mode of thinking as the broker of Anchor Realty of St. George Island, Inc.: only three “traditional” offices on St. George Island, in Panama City Beach and in Santa Rosa Beach provide conference and meeting facilities… The rest is done online.
 Clients are met where convenient to them: at the house they want to list, or at the house they want to buy!